-- Use Type 3 Guardrail W Beam with wooden posts for guardrails.
-Eliminate the use of galvanized "W" rails (A). - Median barriers should only be considered where the median width or the vertical separation between east and west bound lanes cannot meet the Design Criteria. - Color concrete barriers using the selected colors from the design segment color palette in order to blend the roadway into the surrounding environment.
-See Section 06 | Color Selection and Consistency for color palette. - Incorporate landform and planting directly with concrete barrier walls (B). - The use of cable rail is strongly discouraged in this segment because of the long term maintenance cost and aesthetics. - Utilize continuous concrete barriers rather than segmented movable barriers (C). - Provide edge delineation through applied markings and reflectors rather than painting bright contrasting colors on concrete barriers. - Look to the Twin Tunnels as a design precedent for the design and construction of median barriers (C).
+- Use Type 3 Guardrail W-beam with wooden posts for guard rails.
+Eliminate the use of galvanized "W" rails (A). - Median barriers should only be considered where the median width or the vertical separation between east and west bound lanes cannot meet the Design Criteria. - Color concrete barriers using the selected colors from the design segment color palette in order to blend the roadway into the surrounding environment (C).
+See Section 06 I Color Selection and Consistency for color palette. - Incorporate landform and planting directly with concrete barrier walls (B). - The use of cable rail is strongly discouraged in this segment due to the long term maintenance costs and aesthetics. - Utilize continuous concrete barriers rather than segmented movable barriers (D). - Provide edge delineation through applied markings and reflectors rather than painting bright contrasting colors on concrete barriers. - Look to the Twin Tunnels as a design precedent for the design and construction of median barriers (C).

-A | Self-weathering Type 3 Guardrail W Beam should be used for guardrails throughout this segment.
+A/ Type 3 Guardrail W-beam should be used for guard rails throughout this design segment.

-B | Planting and landform should be incorporated with barrier rail walls.
+B/ Planting and landform should be incorporated with barrier rail walls.

-C | Median Barrier on the Twin Tunnels projects.
+C/ Median Barrier on the Twin Tunnels project.

-C | Continuous concrete barriers with a consistent color application should be utilized rather than segmented barriers.
+D/ Continuous concrete barriers with a consistent color application should be utilized rather than segmented barriers.

-06 | COLOR SELECTION AND CONSISTENCY
+MOUNTAIN MINERAL BELT design segment 06 | COLOR SELECTION AND CONSISTENCY